grandier/Nutricipe/README.md

 - **Register**

-  1. Open Volunteer or Helpseeker Applications
+  1. Open the app and Register yourself
   2. Register your email address

 - **Screenshot**